chuhsuanlee/flyingtrain/README.md

 "distinct-trains": 1
 ```
 _Docker solution_<br>
 Edit the `test_file` in [main.py](main.py#L4) and execute `make run`, the file should be put in the same folder with `main.py`.
-Volume binding can be used to avoid copying the file, but it's not implemented here while taking docker as a supplementary solution.
+Volume binding can be used to avoid copying the file like [this line](Makefile#L10) in Makefile, but it's not implemented here while taking docker as a supplementary solution.

 ## Benchmark
 The following command is used in the terminal to show how much time it takes to retrieve the data